-Section 13.5 Dentures and Glasses The City will replace any dentures, dental work (e.g., bridges, crowns or caps), glasses, prescription contact lenses or hearing aids lost or broken in the line of duty.
+Section 13.5 Dentures and Glasses.
+The City will replace any dentures, dental work (e.g. bridges, crowns or caps), glasses, prescription contact lenses or hearing aids lost or broken in the line of duty.

-SENIORITY
+ARTICLE 14 SENIORITY

-Section 14.1 Seniority for a regular full-time employee shall be that employee's length of continuous service with the Employer.
+Section 14.1 Seniority for a regular full-time employee shall be measured by the effective date of an employee's promotion to the Sergeant position.
 For the purpose of calculating length of service, the date of an employee's service shall be counted from his most recent date of hire by the City and/or former Hudson Township.
-An employee shall have no seniority during his/her probationary period, but upon completion of the probationary period, seniority shall be retroactive to the date of hire.
+An employee shall have no seniority during his probationary period, but upon completion of the probationary period, seniority shall be retroactive to the date of promotion to Sergeant.